-Naturally occurring sensations are often misinterpreted as evidence for illness, and consequently the child is easily alarmed about their health.
-This typically leads to excessive checking behaviours to ensure they aren’t sick, such as frequent visits to medical professionals and use of home devices (e.g. a blood pressure machine or thermometer), as well as persistent questioning of others to determine whether or not they are ill, and other behaviours.
-Alternatively, the youth may avoid medical attention completely due to fear of what may be discovered.
+Naturally occurring sensations are often misinterpreted as evidence for illness, and consequently the children with health anxiety are easily alarmed about his or her health.
+The worry typically leads to excessive checking behaviours to ensure they aren’t sick, such as frequent visits to medical professionals and use of home devices (e.g. a thermometer, looking up illnesses on the internet), as well as persistent questioning of others to determine whether or not they are ill, and other reassurance seeking.
+Alternatively, the youth may refuse medical attention completely due to fear of what may be discovered.
 Even when a child does have an illness or condition, the degree of worry and related checking behaviours are far more extreme and time consuming than would be expected given the situation.
-Although many youth may worry about health and general wellness on occasion, for youth with health related anxiety this worry is excessive, ongoing, uncontrollable, physically draining, and significantly negatively impacts the quality of life of the child and family
+Although many youth may worry about health and general wellness on occasion, for youth with health related anxiety this worry is excessive, ongoing, uncontrollable, physically draining, and significantly negatively impacts the quality of life of the child and their family.

 Fear or Fact Seeking: Chronic Medical Conditions and Worry